ChickenProp/chickenprop.github.com/_posts/2025-08-01-boots-theory-and-wikipedia.md

 Welp, uh, this is kind of a case where people *will* lend you money for free, if you have money.[^electric-payments] It fits a broad "being poor is expensive" narrative, but it's not a case where rich people buy a more expensive thing up front to save money in the long run.

 Other than fuel poverty, the article gives four more reasons "why it's so difficult to climb out of the poverty trap": VAT, other taxes, food poverty and austerity.
 None seem to have any relation to boots theory.
+The article doesn't explicitly say they're examples of it, and Wikipedia doesn't mention them, so I'll leave them out.

 We get the original quote, starting with "the reason that the rich were so rich".